 Having a cut guide on your saw will help reduce your mistakes by helping you make precise cuts on different materials without the blade slipping or you second-guessing yourself.
 In turn, you’ll end up with a professional-grade finished product.

 The fence on the best miter saws help to keep your wood secure when you cut.
 You want to press your material against your fence when you cut to stop the saw from grabbing and jerking it forward.
 You can choose from different heights, and some fences will slide out and give you support for longer pieces of wood.
 If you’re going to cut tall crown molding, get a taller fence.
 Also, make sure that there are material supports on either end of the table to keep flimsy stock on a solid surface.

 Finally, the best miter saws have something in place to help perform dust extraction.
 You want to keep your workshop tidy, and having a dust extraction port is one easy way to do so.
-This will stop the saw from shooting dirt, debris, and dust back at you or out to the side of the saw when you work, and not all miter saws come with it.
-If it’s important to you, make sure the saw you pick has it.
+This will stop the best sliding saw from shooting dirt, debris, and dust back at you or out to the side of the saw when you work, and not all compound miter saws come with it.
+If it’s important to you, make sure the best sliding saw you pick has it.

 The best miter saws are very versatile tools that allow you to complete a huge range of precise cuts.
 I’ve outlined 10 of the best miter saws on the market, and you can use the reviews to help narrow down your choice.
-The buying guide outlines important things to keep in mind when you shop, and you can choose to have Amazon ship your saw to your door so you can tackle all of your projects in short order.
+The buying guide on the best sliding miter saws outlines important things to keep in mind when you shop, and you can choose to have Amazon ship your best sliding miter saw to your door so you can tackle all of your projects in short order.